 Students receive a room key to access their bedroom and either an exterior door key to access their house or their Dutchman OneCard ID is programmed to permit them access to the exterior doors of their assigned residential facility.
 It is the student’s responsibility to carry keys and Dutchman OneCard ID at all times and to lock his/her room.
-Loss of a Dutchman OneCard ID should be immediately reported to the IT Services Office.
+Loss of a Dutchman OneCard ID should be immediately reported to the Office of Information Technology.
 Loss of a room key or residence hall key must be immediately reported to the RA.
 When a student reports the loss of a residence hall key, the College will issue a new key.
-Students must pay a $50 replacement fee for a room key and $10 for a residence hall door key.
+Students must pay a $50 replacement fee for a room key.
 If keys are not returned by the end of the period or residency, students will be billed for the cost of changing locks and keys.

-In the event students lose their access card, a new card will be issued at the Office of Public Safety.
+In the event students lose their access card, a new card will be issued at the Office of Information Technology.
 Students must pay a replacement fee.

 For more detailed information about the Dutchman OneCard ID, please view the Dutchman OneCard frequently asked questions on the LVC website.

 Laundry facilities are provided in all campus residence halls.
-There are no daily use charges for these.
+There are no daily use charges for these facilities.
 Any malfunctioning machines should be reported to the resident assistant and/ or facility services.
-Almost all washing machines require the use of high efficiency detergents.
+All washing machines require the use of high efficiency detergents.